 To foster a global community that contributes skills, expertise, and networks to civil society peacebuilding efforts in Israel-Palestine.

 To help pave the path to sustainable peace in Israel-Palestine by strengthening the infrastructure of nonviolent change.

 We define civil society peacebuilding as civilian-led efforts that mobilize individuals, communities, and governments in order to transform realities of violence into social and political infrastructure that promotes equality, human rights, and the right to self-determination.
 It is the process of overcoming the attitudes, behaviors, and systems that breed dehumanization through collective action.
 The diversity of our partner organizations—in terms of theories of social change and target constituencies—reflects our view that the field of peacebuilding must seek to address the permeation of violent conflict into all facets of society.

-We coined the term Constructive Solidarity to describe our commitment to establish action-centered partnership with local activists.
+Constructive Solidarity describes our commitment to establish action-centered relationships with local activists.
 The opposite of constructive solidarity is ideological solidarity, what may often be considered solidarity merely in name.
-Our embrace of Constructive Solidarity is a challenge we have set for ourselves.
+Embracing Constructive Solidarity is a challenge we have set for ourselves.
 It demands that we seek out ways to contribute effectively; that we know our partner organizations deeply; and that we ask ourselves continuously, “How are we striving to build peace?”
-Most importantly, it demands that we see our agency in the process of making peace not only possible but manifest for all.
+Most importantly, it demands that we see our agency in making peace sustainable.
 And so: Peace is what people do.
 It is what we must do, what we must embody in deeds.